Oman Multisport Adventure

 Day 7: WADI TIWI

 Oman Exploratory Day 7After breakfast we'll transfer less than an hour to Wadi Tiwi for a nice loop hike in a beautiful valley with a stream flowing all year long.
 We'll pass huge palm groves on terraces along the water, several villages, and impressive cliffs.
 We have several options for our hike today, one of which involves swimming through a pool in the stream if we want to repeat our fun from the day before.
 This is a relatively long but fairly easy hike of four to five hours and we'll eat lunch on the trail.
+There is a shorter option available.
 In the late afternoon we'll transfer to a simple countryside hotel located in the wadi, next to the water and palm groves.

 Day 8: WADI TIWI